 9. Carbon black: An ingredient found in eyeliners, it’s linked to cancer and organ toxicity.
 Look for its other names: channel black, pigment black 6, pigment black 7, acetylene black, froflow, arogen, arotone, arovel, arrow, atlantic, and black pearls.

 10. Siloxanes: One of the beauty chemicals used in cosmetics to soften, smooth, and moisten, they disrupt the endocrine system and are toxic to the reproductive system.
 Look for ingredients that end in -siloxane or -methicone and avoid these products!

 We’re not here to scare you!
 We don’t want you to have nightmares that your future offspring will be jeopardized all because you wanted to sport a red lip.
 Or that your loved one will get sick because you bought her an eye shadow palette for her birthday.
 But we have options when it comes to what we put on our faces and bodies.
 If the makeup industry isn’t going to make transparency a priority, we have to take it upon ourselves to do our research so we can make healthy choices.

 Looking for healthier and safer beauty and skin care products?
-Try Annmarie Skin Care with a Sample Kit… click here!
+Try Annmarie Skin Care with a Clean Beauty Trial Kit… click here!